 Many of his educational development activities have focused on enhancing the student experience in laboratories.
 He also has a particular interest in developing activities to support the learning of students who are required to study physics, but who do not intend to major in the discipline.

 His contributions to connecting undergraduates to research at UTS were recognised in 2012 by the award of the UTS Medal for Teaching and Research Integration.
 His contributions to teaching and learning in science were recognised nationally in 2007 with the award of a Carrick Associate Fellowship and again in 2011 with the award of an ALTC National Teaching Fellowship.

-In 2014 Les was awarded the Australian Institute of Physics Education Medal for his national contribution to physics education.
+In 2014 Les was awarded the Australian Institute of Physics Education Medal for his national contribution to university physics education.

 Those academics are drawn from many universities including Sydney University, Curtin University, ANU, QUT and Flinders University.